 Call Children Services at 732-STOP (7867).
 You will be making what is called a “referral”.
 You will be asked a series of questions that will help us determine if we should assess the matter.
 We do not disclose identities of people who make referrals.

 We offer an array of services aimed at keeping the family together, or reunifying them if the child has been removed from the home.
 These services, which are available to children and their parents, include family counseling, parenting classes, substance abuse assessment and treatment, psychological evaluations.
 We also develop a “safety plan” for each family, which is an agreement between the agency and the family on what must be done to make a home safe for a child.
 A comprehensive Risk Assessment is complied on every family in which we have received an allegation of abuse or neglect.
 This instrument is an effective tool in defining the level of risk to the child in his/her family setting.

 Our foremost concern – even above preserving families – is child safety.
 No child is left in his or her home if we believe they will be further harmed.
-If a child is removed from the home, we first look to a suitable relative to provide care.
-If a relative is not available, the agency will work to find a suitable placement for the child in a foster home.
+If a child is removed from the home, we first look to a suitable relative or kin to provide care.
+If a relative or kinship caregiver is not available, the agency will work to find a suitable placement for the child in a foster home.

 No. Only law enforcement and the courts have the authority to remove a child from the home.
 When a child must be removed, Children Services will seek assistance from the police, county sheriff’s department or juvenile court.

 No. Children Services does not have the power of prosecution.
 Adjudication is a function of law enforcement, the prosecuting attorney and the courts.
 The role of Children Services is limited to protecting children and stabilizing families.

 Yes, whenever possible.
 We value families, and believe the best place for a child is a safe, loving home with the biological family.
 The agency helps remove barriers for families by providing resources and services to promote reunification and ensure safety for children.

 In that case, Children Services will do one of the following: